Types and Terms Translated: Unrestricted Resources in Encoding Functions as Processes (Extended Version): : Unrestricted Resources, Non-Determinism, and Failure

-\begin{example} $\lamrfailunres$ admits different variants of the usual $\lambda$-term ${\bf I}=\lambda x. x$.
+\begin{example} As already mentioned, $\lamrfailunres$ admits different variants of the usual $\lambda$-term ${\bf I}=\lambda x. x$.
 We could have one in which $x$ is a linear variable (i.e., $\lambda x. x$), but also several possibilities if $x$ is unrestricted (i.e., $\lambda x. x[i]$, for some positive integer $i$).
-Interestingly, because \lamrfailunres supports {failures}, {non-determinism}, and the {consumption} of arbitrary terms of the unrestricted bag, these two variants of ${\bf I}$ can have behaviours that may differ from the standard interpretation of ${\bf I}$.
+Interestingly, because \lamrfailunres supports {failures}, {non-determinism}, and the {consumption} of arbitrary terms of the unrestricted bag, these two variants of ${\bf I}$ can have behaviours that may differ from the usual interpretation of ${\bf I}$.
 In Example~\ref{ex:id_sem} we will show that the six terms below give different behaviours:

 We will see that $M_1$, $M_4$, $M_6$ reduce without failures, whereas $M_2$, $M_3$, $M_5$ reduce to failure. \end{example}

 \begin{example} Similarly, \lamrfailunres allows for several forms of the standard $\lambda$-terms such as $\Delta:=\lambda x. xx$ and $\Omega:=\Delta \Delta$, depending on whether the variable $x$ is linear or unrestricted: \begin{enumerate} \item $\Delta_1:= \lambda x. (x(\bag{x}\bagsep \oneb^!))$ consists of an abstraction of a linear occurrence of $x$ applied to a linear bag containing another linear occurrence of $x$.
 There are two forms of self-applications of $\Delta_1$, namely: $ \Delta_1(\bag{\Delta_1}\bagsep \oneb^!)$ and $ \Delta_1(1\bagsep \bag{\Delta_1}^!)$. \item $\Delta_4:= \lambda x. (x[1](\bag{x}\bagsep \oneb^!))$ consists of an unrestricted occurrence of $x$ applied to a linear bag (containing a linear occurrence of $x$) that is composed with an empty unrestricted bag.
 Similarly, there are two self-applications of $\Delta_4$, namely: $ \Delta_4(\bag{\Delta_4}\bagsep \oneb^!)$ and $ \Delta_4(\oneb\bagsep \bag{\Delta_4}^!)$.